-(i) No amount/estimate: March 20, Bank Negara Malaysia (BNM) lowered the Statutory Reserve Requirement (SRR) Ratio by 100 basis points to 2%.
-May 5, SRR remains at 2%; (ii) May 5, Bank Negara Malaysia (BNM) announced that Malaysian Government Securities (MGS) and Malaysian Government Investment Issues (MGII) can be used by banking institutions to fully meet the Statutory Reserve Requirement (SRR) compliance effective May 16.
+(i) No amount/estimate: 20 March 2020, Bank Negara Malaysia (BNM) lowered the Statutory Reserve Requirement (SRR) Ratio by 100 basis points to 2%.
+5 May 2020, SRR remains at 2%; (ii) 5 May 2020, Bank Negara Malaysia (BNM) announced that Malaysian Government Securities (MGS) and Malaysian Government Investment Issues (MGII) can be used by banking institutions to fully meet the SRR compliance effective 16 May 2020.
 This flexibility is available until May 31, 2021.
 This measure will release approximately MYR16 billion worth of liquidity into the banking system.

 |01C - Forex operations info_outline|

 |02A - Financial sector lending/funding info_outline|

 |02B - Support policies for long-term lending info_outline|

 |02B1 - Interest rate reductions||